A.P.C. stands for Atelier de Production et de Création: "Production and Creation Studio."

 HOW DOES A.P.C.
 SELECT ITS MATERIALS ?

-A.P.C. primarily uses traditional materials.
 The ready-to-wear collections are mainly composed of natural fibres, with a great deal of wool and cotton.
 Since the brand's creation, raw denim has been favoured; this avoids highly-polluting stone washing processes.
-Vegetable tanning, which is 90% less polluting than chrome tanning, is used for production of accessories.
-As the industry gradually adapts to ecological issues, the proportion of organically-grown cotton in our collections increases every season.
+Vegetable tanning, which is usually considered to be less polluting than chrome tanning, is used for production of accessories.
+As the industry gradually adapts to ecological issues, the proportion of organically-grown cotton, recycled wool and other eco-responsible materials in our collections increases every season.

 A.P.C. has made a commitment to totally stop using fur, and to only use feathers from suppliers that certify their ethical origin.